gvergnaud/ts-pattern/README.md

 The `__.unit` pattern will match any value of type `null` or `undefined`.

 You will **not often need this wildcard** as ordinarily `null` and `undefined` are their own wildcards.

-However, sometimes `null` and `undefined` appear in a union together and you may want to treat them as equivalent.
-This is not the cases in many contexts, but if they do appear together in a union and you do want to treat them as equivalent then this may come in handy.
+However, sometimes `null` and `undefined` appear in a union together (e.g. `null | undefined | string`) and you may want to treat them as equivalent.
+This is often not the case in many contexts.
+However, if they do appear together in a union and you do want to treat them as equivalent then this may come in handy.

 ```ts
 import { match, __ } from 'ts-pattern';